leafo/moonscript-site/reference.md

 ## Update Assignment

 `+=`, `-=`, `/=`, `*=`, `%=` operators have been added for updating a value by
-a certain amount have been added.
+a certain amount.
 They are aliases for their expanded equivalents.

     x = 0
     x += 10